jtrishtanaka/Assignment2WeatherWiseJtrishtanaka/Readme file trish.md

 Here’s what this app can do:

-- Check today’s weather for any city worldwide
+* Check today’s weather for any city worldwide
-- Visualise the 3-day forecast (temperature & rainfall graphs)
+* Visualise the 3-day forecast (temperature & rainfall graphs)
-- Ask natural questions, like:
+* Ask natural questions, like:

-  - "What's the weather in Port Louis tomorrow?"
+  * "What's the weather in Port Louis tomorrow?"
-  - "Is it going to rain in Curepipe the day after tomorrow?"
+  * "Is it going to rain in Curepipe the day after tomorrow?"
-- Motivational quotes to brighten your day, no matter the weather
+* Motivational quotes to brighten your day, no matter the weather

 ---

 ## How It Works

 ### 1. Weather API Integration

 The app fetches real-time and 3-day forecast weather data using the **wttr.in** API.

 ### 2. Data Visualisation

 With **Matplotlib**, the app graphs:

-- Daily high and low temperatures
+* Daily high and low temperatures
-- Midday rainfall predictions
+* Midday rainfall predictions

+When you press **option 2** from the main menu ("Visualise 3-day forecast"), the app will:

+1. Prompt you to enter the city.
+2. Fetch weather data for the next 3 days.
+3. Ask if you want to visualise temperature only, rainfall only, or both.
+4. Display clear, styled graphs using matplotlib, including:

+   * A line graph showing high and low temperatures per day.
+   * A bar chart showing rainfall estimates for each day at midday.

+This feature gives you a quick, intuitive understanding of upcoming weather conditions.

 ### 3. Natural Language Parsing

-The app uses simple regex to understand questions like:
+The app uses regular expressions to understand questions like:

 > “What’s the weather in Paris tomorrow?”

-It figures out:
+It extracts:

-- The city
+* The location (e.g., "Paris")
-- The day (today, tomorrow, day after)
+* The time frame (today, tomorrow, day after)

-And gives you a clear forecast.
+Based on that, it fetches and displays the appropriate forecast.

 ---